Tubbz-alt/slap/README.md

 A static-linked version of executables is [here](https://github.com/nereusx/slap/raw/master/release/binaries.zip)

-INSTALL & REMOVE buttons does not work yet

 I **NEED an icon** for the application, I'll appreciate any help.

 I usually write in C and/or C++ but I wrote this in Free Pascal (Lazarus) since the VCL is the best library for GUI.